 The Collaborative’s working groups and professional committees are currently developing a host of toolkits, training materials, recipes, menu strategies, and other resources that campus dining professionals can use to operationalize Menus of Change principles, and that college and university students, leaders, faculty, and staff can use to better understand and educate their campus communities about the importance of healthy, sustainable eating habits.

-The Menus of Change website hosts an array of resources, which can be found here, and the Collaborative is pleased to provide three resources for foodservice professionals within and beyond university settings:
+The Menus of Change website hosts an array of resources, which can be found here, and the Collaborative is pleased to provide these resources for foodservice professionals within and beyond university settings:

 Gap Analysis Tool

 This resource equips any operation looking to implement Menus of Change principles to conduct a self-assessment of both areas to improve and areas to celebrate with regard to offering healthy, sustainable menus.
 It also helps users develop an action plan for addressing the areas most in need of improvement.

 Protein Flip Strategies for College and University Foodservice